replicatedhq/replicated-field-labs/instruqt/distributing-with-replicated/04-installing-the-application/assignment.md

 Installing the Application
 ==========================

-Your customer starts their installation by logging into our registry with the `helm` command.
+Your customer starts their installation by logging into our registry with the `helm registry login` command.
 This gives them access to your Helm chart via the Replicated Platform.

 ```
 helm registry login registry.replicated.com \